abbreviatedman/react-unit-02-props-and-state/2e-state-and-props-assignment/readme.md

 1. **Create the `HouseList` Component**:
 	- Create a new file named `HouseList.jsx`.
+	- Create a functional component in it.
+Don't forget to export!
+	- Import the `House` component.
-	- This component should receive a list of houses and a `selectHouse` function as props.
+	- Our `HouseList` component will receive a list of houses and a `selectHouse` function as props, once we're rendering it.
+We can use those props in this component, but we don't have to make them--they'll be passed in when we render this component.
 	- Iterate over the list of houses and render a `House` component for each house.
 	- Pass the `house` object and `selectHouse` function as props to each `House` component.

 2. **Render the `HouseList` Component in `App.jsx`**:
 	- Remove the rendering of the single sample house from the previous step.
 	- Import the `HouseList` component into `App.jsx`.
-	- Render the `HouseList` component in `App.jsx` with the following 2 props: the full list of houses from the `firehouses.json` file and the `selectHouse` function as props.
+	- Render the `HouseList` component in `App.jsx` with the following 2 props: the full list of houses from the `firehouses.json` file and the `selectHouse` function.

 **Check**: You should see a list of houses rendered in the browser.
-Clicking on any house name should call the `selectHouse` function (you can confirm this with a `console.log` statement).
+Clicking on any house name should call the `selectHouse` function.
+(You can confirm this by seeing what's logged from our `selectHouse` function.)

 ## Step 3: Create and Render the `CurrentHouse` Component